 - (a) For purposes of this section, the term "countywide state of emergency" means a state of emergency with a defined area covering the entirety of the jurisdiction of a county declared by any of the following: - (1) The President of the United States, under the Stafford Act (P.L.
 93-288). - (2) The General Assembly, under G.S.
 166A-19.20. - (3) The Governor, under G.S.
 166A-19.20. - (4) The governing body of a county, under G.S.
-166A-19.22. - (b) In the event of a countywide state of emergency, each public school unit in the county under the state of emergency shall report the operational status of all schools in the unit's jurisdiction to each of the following as long as the countywide state of emergency is in place: - (1) Department of Public Safety, Division of Emergency Management. - (2) The local emergency management agency for that county. - (3) Local board of county commissioners or designee."
+166A-19.22. - (b) In the event of a countywide state of emergency, each public school unit in the county under the state of emergency shall report the operational status of all schools in the unit's jurisdiction to the local board of county commissioners or designee as long as the countywide state of emergency is in place."

-SECTION 3.(b) This section is effective when it becomes law and applies beginning with the 2019-2020 school year.
+SECTION 4.(b) This section is effective when it becomes law and applies beginning with the 2019-2020 school year.

-PART IV.
-SCHOOL RESOURCE OFFICER DEFINED/TRAINING STANDARDS/REPORTS
+PART V. SCHOOL RESOURCE OFFICER DEFINED/TRAINING STANDARDS/REPORTS

-SECTION 4.(a) Article 8C of Chapter 115C of the General Statutes is amended by adding a new section to read:
+SECTION 5.(a) Article 8C of Chapter 115C of the General Statutes is amended by adding a new section to read: